pnxenopoulos/awpy/_sources/parser_output.rst.txt

         "winningTeam": "",
         "losingTeam": "",
         "roundEndReason": "TerroristsWin",
-        "ctStartEqVal": 3650,
-        "ctRoundStartEqVal": 1000,
-        "ctRoundStartMoney": 80000,
-        "ctBuyType": "Full Eco",
-        "ctSpend": 2650,
-        "tStartEqVal": 4400,
+        "ctFreezeTimeEndEqVal": 3650,        # Eq value at the end of freezetime "ctRoundStartEqVal": 1000,           # Eq value at the beginning of the round "ctRoundSpendMoney": 2659,           # Money spent in the round "ctBuyType": "Full Eco",             # Determined by the FreezeTimeEnd eq value "tFreezeTimeEndEqVal": 4400,
         "tRoundStartEqVal": 1000,
-        "tRoundStartMoney": 80000,
+        "tRoundSpendMoney": 3400,
         "tBuyType": "Full Eco",
-        "tSpend": 3400,
-        "ctSide": {                          # Players who were on the CT side at Freeze Time End "teamName": "...",
+        "ctSide": {                          # Players who were on the CT side at FreezeTimeEnd "teamName": "...",
             "players": [{
                 "playerName": "...",
                 "steamID": 12345
             }, ...]
         },
-        "tSide": {...},                      # Players who were on the T side at Freeze Time End "kills": [...],                      # Kills
+        "tSide": {...},                      # Players who were on the T side at FreezeTimeEnd "kills": [...],                      # Kills
         "damages": [...],                    # Damages
         "grenades": [...],                   # Grenade throws